-Leaving foundation training early
+Leaving post registration foundation training early

-The 'foundation training' that is embedded into the STEP programme and the PGDip is designed to be 'portable' such that pharmacists who leave the STEP programme before the end of 3 years, are able to complete the PGDip in a variety of roles e.g. Band 7 posts in both secondary and primary care.
+The post registration foundation training that is embedded into the STEP programme and the PGDip is designed to be 'portable' such that pharmacists who leave the STEP programme before the end of 3 years, are able to complete the PGDip in a variety of roles e.g. Band 7 posts in both secondary and primary care.
 It should also be possible for STEP pharmacists who leave before completion of the PGDip and move to a position in an area outside the JPB programme to transfer some of their academic credits to an equivalent postgraduate course of study.
+This will be dependent on the discretion of the pharmacists new employer.